georust/.github/profile/README.md

 👋 We're active on [Discord](https://discord.gg/Fp2aape): please come and say hello, ask questions, or [get help](https://discord.gg/A2HEFRvKfk).

 📗 A [book](https://book.georust.org/) is (slowly) in development.

+If you need administrative or moderation help with a georust project, please contact [@georust/admins](https://github.com/orgs/georust/teams/admins).